lawolf8/lawolf8/README.md

 # Hello, I'm [Luke Wolf] 👋

-## Data Engineer @ Lockheed Martin | Machine Learning and Operations Research Engineer @ USF
+## Data Engineer @ IBM | Previously Data Engineer @ Lockheed Martin

 ### About Me
 I'm a Data Engineer with a career that focuses on the creation and mainntenance of pipelines, databases, machine learning algorithms, operations research models, and data visualization.
-Currently enhancing fleet management systems and production operations at Lockheed Martin as a Data Engineer (contracted), Data Engineer in Production Operations (full-time), and conducting cutting-edge research with machine learning and operations research at the University of South Florida.
+Currently a Data Engineer at IBM supporting a Cyber Program.
+Previously enhanced fleet management systems and production operations at Lockheed Martin as a Data Engineer (contracted), Data Engineer in Production Operations (full-time), and conducting cutting-edge research with machine learning and operations research at the University of South Florida.
 I'm passionate about applying my technical skills to solve complex problems and optimize systems.
 I enjoy developing automated tasks, implmenting ETL methods, pipelines, DBMS, and more!

 ### Projects
 #### ValueScout: